How do I edit speaker names?

 It's easy to edit or remove speaker labels using our free customer editor:

 - Click any speaker label in your transcript to open the edit screen

 You also have the option to remove all speaker labels when you download your transcript.
 Click Download in the upper right corner of the editor.
-Uncheck the box that says Include speaker names and click the blue Export button.
+Uncheck the box that says Include speaker names and click the purple Export button.
 The downloaded copy of your transcript will not contain any speaker names.

 *Please note: We strive to always include names provided, but there may be times when our team cannot do so.
 If the transcriptionist can't tell which person each name should go with or otherwise has trouble identifying them, they will use speaker numbers instead of names i.e., Speaker 1, Speaker 2, etc. Likewise, if there are similar voices that can't be distinguished, speakers may be identified in this way.

 Another reason your speaker labels may not be correct is if you ordered Rush or submitted a file that is 90 minutes or longer.
 These files are split into smaller segments to be worked on, which can result in speaker labels being incorrect in the final file.

 While we don't guarantee speaker labeling, the transcription editor makes it fairly easy to correct most issues with speaker labels.